seejwy/skapi-doc/user-account/README.md

   console.log('E-Mail verified');
 }
 ```

+In this example, the `verifyEmail()` function is used to initiate the email verification process.
+The first call to `verifyEmail()` sends a verification code to the user's email address.
+The second call provides the verification code to complete the verification process.

 </template>
 <template v-slot:form>

-In this example a form is used to complete the email verification.
-You need to call the `verifyEmail()` seperately to send the verification code to the user.

 ```html
 <form onsubmit="skapi.verifyEmail(event,